The Central Hills Travel Guide

-Although cultural attractions are relatively few outside the Kathmandu Valley, Panauti is among Nepal’s most intriguing small towns – all the more so because it is so seldom visited – with fascinating temples, bathing ghats and pilgrims’ houses.
-In the northwest of the Central Hills, the peaceful village of Nuwakot is also a worthwhile destination, with a superb fortress and a lovely hillside location.
+Although cultural attractions are relatively few outside the Kathmandu Valley, Panauti Dropdown content is among Nepal’s most intriguing small towns – all the more so because it is so seldom visited – with fascinating temples, bathing ghats and pilgrims’ houses.
+In the northwest of the Central Hills, the peaceful village of Nuwakot Dropdown content is also a worthwhile destination, with a superb fortress and a lovely hillside location.

-To an extent, the boundaries of this chapter are dictated by travel formalities: towns and day hikes are described here, while longer backcountry treks are covered in Trekking.
+To an extent, the boundaries of this chapter are dictated by travel formalities: towns and day hikes are described here, while longer backcountry treks are covered in Trekking Dropdown content.
 Many of the places described in this chapter could even be strung together with destinations in the Kathmandu Valley to create one long quasi-trek or mountain-bike ride.

 Despite a relative abundance of roads, buses in the Central Hills are slow and infrequent.
 However, the region does contain some of Nepal’s most popular and rewarding mountain-bike and motorcycling routes.